 - In a large colander, rinse kumquats in cold water

-- Place kumquats in a large pickle jug or bowl, pour pickling lime liquid over fruit and toss with a large spoon, cover and rest at room temperature for up to 4 hours or overnight
+- Place kumquats in a large pickle jug or bowl, pour pickling lime liquid over the fruit, and toss with a large spoon, cover and rest at room temperature for up to 4 hours or overnight

-- Scoop whole fruit out from the pickling liquid into colander, and rinse in cold water
+- Scoop whole fruit out from the pickling liquid into a colander, and rinse in cold water

-- Using a sharp pairing knife, slice 6-8 eyelets into the sides of kumquats making sure to leave the top and bottom of fruit intake.
+- Using a sharp paring knife, slice 6-8 eyelets into the sides of kumquats making sure to leave the top and bottom of fruit intake.

 - Remove as many seeds as possible by gently squeezing the cut fruit, a toothpick or sharp object is useful when trying to fish out the seeds however, don’t’ worry if you don’t get all the seeds out, they will loosen up during the cooking process.